Formless-Technologies/.github/profile/README.md

-Formless Technologies Inc. intends to rapidly iterates on next-generation applications.
+Formless Technologies Inc. intends to rapidly iterate on next-generation applications.